Littlehampton has a relaxed, unhurried atmosphere, good beaches and plenty of things to do.

 Harbour ParkBordered by Littlehampton’s award winning sandy beach and trendy promenade Harbour Park is the perfect place for an exciting family day out by the sea whatever the weather.

-Splash land on the Log Flume, take a turn on the Caterpillar Coaster.
+Up and away on the Jelly Swinger (the newest exciting ride at Harbour Park), Splash land on the Log Flume, take a turn on the Caterpillar Coaster.
 Try family favourites like the Dodgems and the Whirlpool Waltzer or check your handicap on The Sharksville Adventure Golf Course.
 Rides for younger children include a Giant Slide, trampolines, Mini Car Circuit and many more attractions that will guarantee an enjoyable day out.

 Open all year round are the Indoor Kingdom of Fun soft play area, prize ticket arcade games and the Harbour Kitchen, which a wide range of food and refreshments.